4o4R/gymnasticonV2/README.md

 #### Prepare the OS:

 Use the Raspberry Pi Imager on another computer to flash your SD card with Raspbian Buster Lite (2021 version).
-This version is required for compatibility with Node.js ARMv6 builds.
+This version is required for compatibility with Node.js ARMv6 builds and is recommended for Raspberry Pi Zero/Zero W/Zero 2 W/3/4 devices.
+(For Raspberry Pi 5, install Raspberry Pi OS Bookworm instead and follow the manual install steps below.)

 You can download the OS image from Raspberry Pi Archives.